Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 println("response buffer: " + resp_buf)
 ```

-The Dpdl language plugin uses the 'Janino' library to compile code blocks:
+The Dpdl language plug-in uses the 'Janino' library to compile code blocks:

 Refer to the 'Janino' documentation for the java language features supported: http://janino-compiler.github.io/janino/